insure logo

 The insurer may also only extend the same coverage that was on your previous vehicle.
 Without adequate coverage, you could find your new car not covered by insurance should you get into an accident on the way home.

-Keep in mind if you’re leasing a vehicle, you may need to upgrade your coverage.
+You may need to upgrade your coverage if you’re leasing a vehicle.
 Leasing companies require that you carry higher liability limits of $100,000/$300,000 for bodily injury and $50,000 for property damage.
 Typically, insurance companies can get you the coverage you need within 24 hours.

 How do I transfer a title on a new car?

-Title procedures vary by state and local governments, but most of the time if you have financed your new car, the title will be kept by the lender until you have paid the car off.
+Title procedures vary by state and local governments, but most of the time, if you have financed your new car, the lender will keep the title until you have paid the car off.

 The lender will also be listed as a lienholder on the title.
 This ensures that if you were to try to sell the car, the lender would be paid off before the title could be transferred to the new owner.